dzaharia1/subway-sign-python/README.md

 Start by aligning one of the _longer edges of the LED panel_ with your rectangle, and then carefully rotate the panel downward until the UGlue dashes contact the plastic surface.

-__⚠️Important:__ __*Before you mount the next panel, check which port of the LED panel you just placed is facing the center.
+__⚠️ Important:__ __*Before you mount the next panel, check which port of the LED panel you just placed is facing the center.
 The ports are marked as `data_in` and `data_out`.*__ __The matrices should be in the same orientation so that the `data_in` port of one is beside the `data_out` port on the other.__

 Align the _shorter_ edges of the two panels, with the second one rotated away from the plastic, to keep the dashes from touching.
 Once the panel edges are aligned, carefully rotate the panel toward the plastic until the dashes make contact, all the while keeping its edge aligned with its sibling.
 Once the dashes make contact gently, but firmly press the two panels against the plastic diffuser to ensure a tight bond.

 ### Wire up the works
 The LED matrix comes packaged with a ribbon cable, for chaining it with other matrices, and a power cable, for... power.
 The ribbon cable does _not_ transmit power, so we'll be using both of these cables to assemble the display.

-First, attach the Matrixportal to the `data_in` port closest to the edge of the display.
-There is a tab on one side of the Matrixportal's connector that only allows it to be mounted in one orientation.
+First, attach the MatrixPortal to the `data_in` port closest to the edge of the display.
+There is a tab on one side of the MatrixPortal's connector that only allows it to be mounted in one orientation.

 Next use one of the included ribbon cables to chain the two LED matrices.

 Now for the power.
 Attach both of the included power cables to the LED matrices using the molex-style connectors on the back.
-Then, use a Philips-head screwdriver to attach the ground (black) and 5V (red) cable ends to the corresponding screw leads on the Matrixportal.
+Then, use a Philips-head screwdriver to attach the ground (black) and 5V (red) cable ends to the corresponding screw leads on the MatrixPortal.

 ### Test
-With the sign assembled, let's quickly test it using the demo code that the matrixportal came with.
-Simply plug the USB-C port on the Matrixportal to a USB-C power supply, like the one you would use for your iPad, laptop or cell phone, and watch it turn on!
+With the sign assembled, let's quickly test it using the demo code that the MatrixPortal came with.
+Simply plug the USB-C port on the MatrixPortal to a USB-C power supply, like the one you would use for your iPad, laptop or cell phone, and watch it turn on!
 You should see a "sandy" pile of pixels.
 Rotate and tilt the assembly to watch them shift around.
 You may not see the whole LED panel being used for the demo.

-If the lights on the Matrixportal board come on, but you don't see the demo software on the LED matrix, you might have a wiring problem.
+If the lights on the MatrixPortal board come on, but you don't see the demo software on the LED matrix, you might have a wiring problem.
 Unplug the USB-C cable, and check to make sure that:
 - The ribbon cable connects the `data_out` port on one LED matrix to the `data_in` port on the other.
 - The molex-like power cables are firmly plugged into the back of the LED matrices.
 It can take a firm hand!
-- The red and black cables, respectively, are connected to the correct leads on the Matrixportal board.
+- The red and black cables, respectively, are connected to the correct leads on the MatrixPortal board.
 Remember: black for GND, red for 5V.

-## Program the Matrixportal
+## Program the MatrixPortal
 Home stretch!
-It's time to get the subway sign software onto the matrixportal.
+It's time to get the subway sign software onto the MatrixPortal.

 ### Install CircuitPython
-Your Matrixportal may be set up by default to be an Arduino-compatible board.
+Your MatrixPortal may be set up by default to be an Arduino-compatible board.
 Pretty cool, I know, but the subway sign software is actually written in a Python variant designed for microcontrollers, called CircuitPython.
-Follow [this guide](https://learn.adafruit.com/adafruit-matrixportal-m4/install-circuitpython) to get CircuitPython installed onto your Matrixportal.
+Follow [this guide](https://learn.adafruit.com/adafruit-MatrixPortal-m4/install-circuitpython) to get CircuitPython installed onto your MatrixPortal.

 __*Make sure you install CircuitPython 8.x or above for this project.*__